hz-b/rayx/docs/src/Model/OpticalElements/DipoleSource.md

 ## Light Properties

 In RAYX every ray is described by four properties.
 Each light source has a different approach to determine these, depending on which parts should be realisic and what should be syntheticaly generated.
-The determination is almost always in a given distribution-window and randomly generated.
+The values are randomly generated for the given distirubution.
 This guarantees that minimal systematic errors are impacting the simulation.
-The User can choose a Distribution window for the properties and sometimes a distribution type like a gaussian or hardedge distribution.
+The user gives a distribution window for the properties.

 The parameters are
-- Origin
+- Origin (X, Y, Z)
-- Direction
+- Direction (X, Y, Z)
 - Energy
 - Polarisation.

 ### Origin